LarsSonke/dnd-character-sheet-resit/MAINTAINABILITY_REPORT.md

 ## Appendix: Complete Git Diff

-The complete implementation can be reviewed in the git diff patch file `exam_resit_spell_slots.patch` (3,549 lines), which shows all changes from the baseline commit `717b836` to the final implementation.
+The complete implementation can be reviewed in the git diff patch file `exam_resit_spell_slots.patch` (3,580 lines), which shows all changes from the baseline commit `717b836` to the final implementation.

 **Commit history:**
 ```
+1abf8b3 Refactor: Move error message formatting from domain to presentation layer
 977834f Add spell slot display to HTML character sheet template
 b32a39b Update git diff with web command registration (3,470 lines)
 c8a21b7 Add web command registration for HTML character sheet interface